FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Carve]()----Slices, cuts or extracts points or cross-sections from a primitive.

+[Channel]()----Reads sample data from a chop and converts it into point positions and point attributes.

 [Circle]()----Creates open or closed arcs, circles and ellipses.

 [Connectivity]()----Creates an attribute with a unique value for each set of connected primitives or points.